deeptanshukumar/Confluence/README.md

-# SPOTIFAI
+# SpotifAI

-**SPOTIFAI** is an interactive web application that generates playlists using OpenAI and Spotify API integration.
+**SpotifAI** is an interactive web application that generates playlists using OpenAI and Spotify API integration.

 ## Prerequisites